phantomics/april/README.md

 #(1 3 5 7 9 11 13 15 17 19)
 ```

-The biggest difference between April and other APLs lies in its implementation of the `→ branch` function, as shown in the latter two examples above.
+The biggest difference between April and other APLs lies in its implementation of the `→ branch` function, as shown in the third and fourth examples above.
 April also allows you to use if-statements and functions with any number of named arguments in the style of Arthur Whitney's k programming language.

 Because of April's nature as a compiler, user-defined operators use different symbols to refer to operands depending whether the operands are values or functions.
 The underlined characters `⍶` and `⍹` are used to refer to the operands as values, while the doubled characters `⍺⍺` and `⍵⍵` refer to the operands as functions.
 The presence of both `⍶` and `⍺⍺` or both `⍹` and `⍵⍵` in a defined operator will cause an error.